-Although mobility in healthcare is still a trending topic, but it’s projection and market trend analysis says otherwise.
-For example, this year alone, spending in healthcare mobility related segments is projected to reach $5.4 billion. ( source : IDC Health Insights report ).
-The report also suggests that smart phones, new age communication tools coupled with a larger than average aging population with a greater prevalence of chronic diseases are the biggest key drivers for mobility in healthcare.
-While U.S. still comes as the largest market in the world for mobile devices due to large number of manufacturers, technological advancements, an increasing population with smartphones, tablets, and laptops and a growing awareness about the devices and technology, it’s no wonder that the healthcare industry in Europe and OCEANIA is taking strides to get their programs into the hands of these already mobile-savvy consumers.
+Although mobility in healthcare is still a trending topic, its projection and market trend analysis says otherwise.
+For example, this year alone, spending in healthcare mobility-related segments is projected to reach $5.4 billion. (source: IDC Health Insights report ).
+The report also suggests that smartphones, new age communication tools coupled with a larger than average aging population with a greater prevalence of chronic diseases are the biggest key drivers for mobility in healthcare.
+While the U.S. still comes as the largest market in the world for mobile devices due to a large number of manufacturers, technological advancements, an increasing population with smartphones, tablets, and laptops and a growing awareness about the devices and technology, it’s no wonder that the healthcare industry in Europe and OCEANIA is taking strides to get their programs into the hands of these already mobile-savvy consumers.
 For example, 28% of European doctors use an iPad professionally.

 Highly skilled healthcare professionals use augmented reality in mobility management platforms (MMP) and Enterprise Mobility Management (EMM) solutions to improve practitioner and patient end-user experience while protecting valuable data assets.
 Mobility management platforms make life easier for healthcare IT professionals by centralizing mobility management integrations with wireless carriers, EMM solutions, corporate HR systems and more.
 An effective solution allows mobility program administrators to achieve enhanced control, greater visibility, reduced costs and increased efficiencies when managing mobile devices